Varig: Decline and final split (2000–2006)

 Since 23 October 2007, the former Viação Aérea Rio-Grandense S/A was judicially known as Nordeste Linhas Aéreas S/A, and operated under the brand-name Flex Linhas Aéreas.
 On 18 August 2009, the National Civil Aviation Agency of Brazil renewed the authorization of Flex to operate non-regular passenger, cargo and postal services.
 Therefore, Flex operated flights on behalf of other airlines, as contracted.

 Between 17 June 2005 and 2 September 2009, "old Varig" remained in Recovery Order in the 1st Business Court of Rio de Janeiro, under the leadership of Judges Luiz Roberto Ayoub and Miguel Dau.
 After the bankruptcy protection was lifted, the administration of the airline could have returned to its original owner, Fundação Ruben Berta, which still owned 87% of the shares of Varig.
 However, Fundação Ruben Berta preferred to keep a judicial administrator.

-In September 2006 "old" Varig sold its participation in PLUNA (49% of the shares) to the Uruguayan Government.
+In September 2006 "old" Varig sold its participation in PLUNA (49% of the shares) to the Uruguayan government.
+In the same month Brazilian Playboy featured three Varig air hostesses (Juliana Neves, Sabrina Knop and Patricia Kreusburg) posing nude.
+As Varig was becoming defunct, the magazine's editors decided to follow the steps of the American edition, which featured nude female employees of another defunct company, Enron.

 On 31 January 2007, Varig Brazilian Airlines ("old" Varig) was suspended from membership in Star Alliance for not fulfilling membership pre-requisites, and on 19 October 2008, the IATA code RG and the callsign Varig officially ceased to exist.

 As a result of accumulated debts, on 20 August 2010, at the request of the airline administrator, the 1st Business Court of Rio de Janeiro declared Flex bankrupt and initiated the process of liquidation.
 However, on 10 September, the bankruptcy process was suspended at the request of Ruben Berta Foundation and the company returned in practical terms to recovery order status until the validity of the bankruptcy is judged.